OpenTermsArchive/contrib-versions/Xfinity/Terms of Service.md

 If a notification of claimed infringement has been filed against you, you can file a counter notification with Comcast's designated agent using the contact information shown above.
 All counter notifications must satisfy the requirements of Section 512(g)(3) of the U.S. Copyright Act.

-Revised and effective: March 1, 2017
+Revised and effective: September 21, 2017

 <.
 Back